Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

 \end{restatable}

-The result follows straightforwardly from the observation that after controlling for $CF(\mu_{jt})$ the unobservable component $\tilde{\varepsilon}$ is exogenous.
-This implies the aggregate demand function is invariant under any permutation applied to competitors of product $j$.
-The result demonstrates that endogeneity can be addressed by using the residuals from Equation~\ref{eq:res} along with product observable characteristics simply as an additional set of features.
+The result follows straightforwardly from the observation that after controlling for $CF(\mu_{jt}; \lambda)$ the unobservable component $\tilde{\varepsilon}$ is exogenous.
+This implies the aggregate demand function is invariant under any permutation applied to the competitors of product $j$.
+The result demonstrates that endogeneity can be addressed by using the residuals from Equation \eqref{eq:res} as an additional set of features along with observable product characteristics.